Droogans/ProtractorPageObjects/README.md

 > **NOTE**: `V.vv.x` is the version of your jarfile that you downloaded.
 Don't copy and paste this line.

 > - Another note: it may be helpful for you to create an [alias](http://askubuntu.com/a/17537/159262) to this command, as you'll use it frequently.

+Once you run this command, it becomes a dedicated process that will use up your terminal.
+Just leave it be and open a new terminal window to continue working.

 ### Grunt